Luxembourg landscape

 Moselle Valley

 The Luxembourg Moselle produces excellent Riesling, Pinot Gris, and Crémant sparkling wine.
-Drive the wine road along the river, stop at village caves (wine cellars), and watch the sun set over the vineyard slopes.
+Drive the wine road along the river, stop at village caves (wine cellars), watch the sun set over the vineyard slopes.

 WineScenicRiver